 - Marketing Claims: It is illegal to say CBD cures, treats, or helps diagnose any medical condition.
 Brands that claim CBD can solve any medical ailment are breaking the law.
 They are also likely to sell low-quality products.
-The FDA has written warning letters to dozens of companies who have broken this rule.
+The FDA has written warning letters to dozens of companies that have broken this rule.
 If you find that a brand has received an FDA letter, it is best to steer clear.

-- No Amount Per Serving Information: CBD oil bottles should clearly outline the amount of oil and cannabidiol they contain.
+- No Amount per Serving Information: CBD oil bottles should clearly outline the amount of oil and cannabidiol they contain.
 They should also print the amount of CBD you get per serving.
 While serving size is only a recommendation, reputable CBD brands include this information anyway.

 Final Thoughts on Finding CBD Oil for Sale

 The CBD oil market is growing at warp speed.
 It has already exceeded the billion-dollar mark and could surpass $20 billion by the end of the 2020s.
 Like any rapidly expanding industry, it has countless individuals and companies rushing to make a fast buck.
-The result is an extensive array of fraudulent organizations selling poor-quality, sometimes harmful, products.
+The result is an extensive array of fraudulent organizations selling poor-quality, sometimes harmful products.

 Therefore, as a consumer, you have to perform detailed research when checking out CBD oil for sale.
-First and foremost, make sure you’re buying CBD from hemp and NOT CBD from marijuana or hemp seed oil.
+First and foremost, make sure you’re buying CBD from hemp and not CBD from marijuana or hemp seed oil.
 You should also discover where the hemp comes from, along with the extraction method.
 Don’t do business with a brand that doesn’t provide third-party lab reports.